SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ```

 ### Forward SonarQube custom headers
 SonarQube adds custom HTTP headers in order for some features to function properly.
-The reverse proxy should be configured to forward the following header: `sq-authentication-token-expiration`.
+The reverse proxy should be configured to forward the following header: `SonarQube-Authentication-Token-Expiration`.

 ## Secure your Network